Fructans, FOS, Inulin, and Prebiotics: Benefits and Concerns

-Fructans are considered to be a type of dietary fibre, since they are long molecules that we can't digest.
-The food industry loves plant-type fructans, for a variety of reasons.
+Fructans are considered to be a type of dietary fiber, since they are long molecules that we can't digest.
+The food industry loves plant-type fructans for a variety of reasons.

 Shorter fructans have a sweet taste but don't contribute calories to our body because we can't digest them.
 They are sometimes used as sweeteners for food.
 They are safe for diabetics and don't cause cavities.

 Longer fructans are either not sweet or only mildly sweet.
-However, they give food the texture and mouthfeel that are usually supplied by fat, thereby reducing or eliminating the need for added fat in the food.
+They give food the texture and mouthfeel that are usually supplied by fat, however, thereby reducing or eliminating the need for added fat in the food.

 Prebiotic Benefits of Fructans